 Any pet parent knows their dogs are capable of feeling a wide range of emotions.
-From happiness and excitement, all the way through to sadness and anxiety—a dog’s body language often tells us exactly how they feel.
+From happiness and excitement all the way through to sadness and anxiety — a dog’s body language often tells exactly how our dogs feel.

-You might also wonder if your dog is embarrassed about pooping in front of you, for example.
-Why else does it take them so long to poop?
+You might also wonder if your dog is embarrassed about pooping in front of you—why else does it take them so long to poop, especially when they look back as if you should avert your eyes; privacy, please!
 But can dogs get embarrassed?
-This is a complex emotion, even for humans.
+This is a complex emotion, even for human.

 In short, you can guess if your dog is embarrassed based on how well you know your dog.
-“Embarrassment is a human emotion—something we feel when we break a customary or cultural faux pas,” says Leigh Siegfried, CEO and Founder of Opportunity Barks Behaviour & Training.
+“Embarrassment is a human emotion — something we feel when we break a customary or cultural faux pas,” says Leigh Siegfried, CEO and Founder of Opportunity Barks Behavior & Training.
 In fact, what we perceive as dog embarrassment is usually a misinterpretation of dog body language (more on that later).

 Embarrassment is based on a collective understanding of what is OK or normal, and what isn’t.
 This means embarrassment can be different for all of us.
 While one person might feel incredibly self-conscious and embarrassed about walking around all day with spinach in their teeth, someone else might laugh it off and move on.

 “Anthropomorphism is when we take a human emotion and assign, or project these onto our dogs,” says Siegfried.
-Research has found that owners who anthropomorphise their dogs have a closer bond, but anthropomorphism may also cause assumptions.
-We can misinterpret our dogs’ emotions by assuming they must feel or react the same way we do.
+Research has found that owners who anthropomorphize their dogs have a closer bond, but anthropomorphism may also cause assumptions.
+We can misinterpret our dogs emotions by assuming they must feel or react the same way we do.